Amourspirit/python_ooo_dev_tools/docs/help/draw/format/direct/shape/text/text/spacing.rst

 Set Spacing of Shape Text
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Setting spacinf of the shape text is done by using the ``Spacing`` class.
+Setting spacing of the shape text is done by using the ``Spacing`` class.

 .. tabs::